heatherisis/Samsung-Tidy-Data/README.md

 #Getting and Cleaning Samsung Data: README

-The following markdown files are included in this Samsung-Tidy-Data repository.
+In addition to the raw code in run_analysis.Rproj, the following markdown files are included in this Samsung-Tidy-Data repository.
 They are separated into chunks for convenience at accessing the code to investigate a specific sub-process in the data cleanup.
 The manuscripts are intended to be followed in the following order (see detailed information below):

 * 1. 1OrganizingData
 * 2. 2CompilingData